troplolBE/bettercorrectors/PEDAGO.md

 ## Other tools

-- Tool for tutors to tig more easily
+- Tool for tutors to tig more easily during piscines
 - Map of connected students
+- discord bot that automatically creates a discord vocal channel for remote evaluations
+- tool for exam statistics of ongoing exams (dashboard of current exams)